9a4ge/wspr2sondehub/README.md

 It is still very, very basic but it runs.

 #supported trackers
 So far, U4B, Traquito and Qrplabs trackers are supported unter 'traquito' name.
-Change last entry in settings.pho; 'tracker_type' => 'traquito' or 'tracker_type' => 'zachtek1'.
+Change last entry in settings.php; 'tracker_type' => 'traquito' or 'tracker_type' => 'zachtek1'.
 Note that for example Jetpack board has firmware qrplabs.
 ZachTek is just zachtek1.
 So far, I can't find any ICT tracker in use.
 So, the script is not yet optimized to ICT tracker.